Coordinated Specialists

 Multi-Vendor Approach

-Lost in translation CMO specs → dev builds to spec exactly
+Lost in translation CMO specs → dev builds to spec

 Multi-Vendor Approach